democracyworks/hand-collection-to-vip/README_Polling_Place.md

 ##### 'Error: STATE_FEED Google Sheets is either missing from the Google workbook or there is data reading error.'
 Indicates STATE_FEED is missing from the Google Sheet or has a read-in issue.
 The tab might either not be included or is misspelled.

+##### 'Error: There is a database connection error.'
+Indicates that there is an error connecting to the AWS MySQL database.

+##### 'ERROR | TargetSmart data for <state_abbrv> is either missing from the database or there is data reading error.'
+Indicates that there is an error reading the TargetSmart data from the database.

+<br> </br>

+## Explanation of warnings

+### State Data

+##### 'Missing Data'
+Indicates that there are one or more empty fields in the corresponding rows of the Polling Place Hand Collection google sheet.
+The warning detects missing values from all columns except 'directions', 'start_time', 'end_time', and 'internal_notes'.

+##### 'Multiple Directions for the Same Polling Location'
+Indicates that a polling location is listed with multiple values in the 'directions' field.
+This can indicate that the location uses multiple rooms within the same building, depending on the time/day.
+Alternatively, this can indicate a data collection mistake, particularly if one of the values is blank.
+The list of rows corresponds to row numbers in the Polling Place Hand Collection google sheet.
+Each tuple in the list includes rows from a single polling location.

+##### 'Multiple Addresses for the Same Polling Location'
+Indicates that a polling location name is listed with multiple addresses, within the same county.
+This can indicate a data collection mistake or simply two separate polling locations with the name name.
+The list of rows corresponds to row numbers in the Polling Place Hand Collection google sheet.
+Each tuple in the list includes rows from a single polling location.

+##### 'Problematic Cross-Street Formats'
+Indicates that the address provided is an intersection (written as cross-streets) rather than street and house number.
+The warning detects '&' and 'and' strings in the address_line column.
+The list of rows corresponds to row numbers in the Polling Place Hand Collection google sheet.

+##### 'Missing Zipcodes from Location Addresses'
+Indicates that the address provided in the address_line column does not contain a zipcode.
+The list of rows corresponds to row numbers in the Polling Place Hand Collection google sheet.

+##### 'Missing State Abbreviations from Location Addresses'
+Indicates that the address provided in the address_line column does not contain a state abbreviation.
+The list of rows corresponds to row numbers in the Polling Place Hand Collection google sheet.

+##### 'Hours have ;'s Instead of :'s'
+Indicates that there are semicolons in place of colons in the start_time or end_time columns.
+This is a common data entry error and all instances must be corrected.
+The list of rows corresponds to row numbers in the Polling Place Hand Collection google sheet.

+##### 'Dates have Invalid Years'
+Indicates that the year provided in the start_date or end_date columns is incorrect (does not match the election year).
+The list of rows corresponds to row numbers in the Polling Place Hand Collection google sheet.

+### TargetSmart Data

+##### '# of Rows Missing Townships'
+Indicates the number of rows missing township values in the TargetSmart file.
+This is especially important for states using townships rather than counties.

+##### '# of Rows Missing Counties'
+Indicates the number of rows missing county values in the TargetSmart file.
+This is especially important for states using counties rather than townships.

+##### '# of Missing State Abbreviations Filled'
+Indicates the number of rows missing state abbreviation values in the TargetSmart file.

+### State Data & TargetSmart Data

+##### 'Precincts in State Data not found in TargetSmart'
+Indicates which precincts (if any) in the hand collected state data are not found in the TargetSmart data.

+##### 'Precincts in TargetSmart not found in State Data'
+Indicates which precincts (if any) in the TargetSmart data are not found in the hand collected state data.

+### Street Segment Data

+##### '# of Rows Missing Precinct Ids'
+Indicates the number of addresses in the street segment data that do not have precinct ids.

+##### '# of Rows Missing Address Numbers'
+Indicates the number of addresses that are missing a house number.

+##### '# of Rows Missing Street Suffixes'
+Indicates the number of addresses that are missing street suffixes.

+<br> </br>

+## Notes
+AZ - Script filters TargetSmart data for Pima county FL - Script filters TargetSmart data for Bay, Osceola, and St Lucie counties FL - Hardcoded precinct names for several addresses in Osceola County NH - Hardcoded precinct names for several addresses in Washington County